bmiles/transcriptic_kit/README.md

 ## Usage

-With your account details, retrieve a client instance with it.
+With your account details, retrieve a client instance.

 ```ruby
 client = TranscripticKit::Client.new(